 It was at this time, men 29 years or older were given the opportunity to resign from federal service.
 Those who did were replaced with men from the 753rd Tank Battalion.
 This battalion had been sent to the fort, but it had not taken part in the maneuvers.
 The M3 "Stuart" tanks from the battalion were also given to the 192nd.

-At the fort, the tankers were met by General Edward King.
+At the fort, the tankers were met by General Edward P. King.
 King welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to love in tents.
 The fact was he had not learned of their arrival until days before they arrived.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

-The morning of December 8th, the tankers were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
+The morning of December 8, the tankers were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
 During the night, word had been received about the Japanese attack on Pearl Harbor.
 HQ Company remained behind in the battalion's bivouac.

 All morning long, American planes filled the sky.
 At noon, every plane landed and the pilots went to lunch.
 At 12:45, 54 planes approached the airfield from the north.
 The tankers believed the planes were American until what they described as "raindrops" appeared to fall from the planes.
 When bombs began exploding around them, the tankers knew the planes were Japanese.
 Lyle and the other members of HQ Company could do little more than watch the attack and seek shelters since they had no weapons to be used against planes.

-For the next four months, HQ Company worked to keep the tank companies operational.
-The morning of April 9, 1942, Capt.
+The evening of April 8, 1942, Capt.
 Fred Bruni, commander of HQ Company informed his men of the surrender.
 Bruni somehow came up with enough food for the men to have what he called, "Their last supper."
 The meal consisted of bread and pineapple.
 Bruni told his men that from this point on it was each man for himself.
 Most of the company remained in their bivouac for two days.